Edmund Dunch (Roundhead): Biography

 Edmund Dunch was elected Member of Parliament (MP) for Berkshire in 1624 and was re-elected in 1625 and 1626.
 In 1628 he was elected MP for Wallingford (then Berkshire (now Oxfordshire)). and Sheriff of Berkshire in 1633–1634.

 A Royal warrant was issued for his arrest in 1639 for failure to pay ship money in support of King Charles I. John Hampden represented him at his trial, and he escaped punishment.
 See document ACC/0447 at the London Metropolitan Archives.
 He was re-elected to serve for Wallingford in the Short Parliament of 1640.
 He also represented Wallingford in the Long Parliament that first sat in 1640.
 He supported the parliamentary cause in the Civil War, signing the Protestation in 1641.
 His manor and possessions at Little Wittenham were taken from him by the king and given to Thomas Blagge, governor of Wallingford Castle.
 In 1644, Dunch directed a parliamentary committee to send military forces into areas around Oxfordshire and Berkshire, including Wallingford.
 He took the oath prescribed in the Act enforcing the Solemn League and Covenant in 1647.
 He was on the Parliamentary Committee for Compounding with Delinquents that levied fines on the estates of Royalists.
 In 1648, was a Protester against any agreement with the King Charles.

 After the capture of Charles I, Dunch survived Pride's Purge of MPs who did not want Charles tried and was part of the Rump Parliament.
 In 1654, he was elected MP for Berkshire in the First Protectorate Parliament) and in 1656 he was re-elected MP for Berkshire in the Second Protectorate Parliament.
 He was governor of Wallingford Castle.
-John Hedges states that Dunch was selected to be a member of Cromwell's Other House in 1658 as Baron Burnell of East Wittenham, however George Cokayne while detailing Cromwell's granting of the Barony to Dunch does not mention his membership of the Other House and he is not included in Cobbett's list of members of that house.
+John Hedges states that Dunch was selected to be a member of Cromwell's Other House in 1658 as Baron Burnell, however George Cokayne while detailing Cromwell's granting of the Barony to Dunch does not mention his membership of the Other House and he is not included in Cobbett's list of members of that house.

 After Oliver Cromwell's son Richard resigned from power as second Lord Protector, Dunch may have joined the Committee of Safety in 1659.
 A fine was levied against Dunch for non-attendance at Parliament in 1659 but later withdrawn.
 After the restoration Charles II did not recognise Dunch's baronage (the only one made by Cromwell not renewed by Charles II), but unlike the surviving Regicides, Dunch was not exempted from the general pardon granted under Indemnity and Oblivion Act.
 He was Sheriff of Oxfordshire in 1667–68.